Slideshow image

 Three years ago, when the Rt.
 Rev. Stephen London became Bishop of Edmonton, he was advised the diocese was facing major financial challenges.
 In 2022, parishes had emerged from the COVID pandemic with roughly half the number of in-person attendees than they had in 2019.

-But, as said in his Bishop’s Charge on Friday evening, at All Saints’ Cathedral, “It is not just us (Mainline churches, in general, are aging and decreasing in numbers).
+But he assured Synod in his Bishop’s Charge on October 18, at All Saints’ Cathedral, “It is not just us (Mainline churches, in general, are aging and decreasing in numbers).
 We have two choices: we can either let events happen as nature takes its course, or we can make intentional decisions that allow us to stabilize to do our mission as followers of Jesus Christ.

-Recognizing that the words strategic plan mean different things to different people, Bishop Stephen said he hopes that as a means of laying the groundwork for a good future, the strategic plan is a clear articulation of our “commitment to concrete decisions and actions that we will make over the next two years to hit our goal (by the next diocesan Synod) of creating a sustainable diocesan community that enables us to live out our calling (proclaim the Gospel, make disciples, further the Kingdom through a commitment to the Five Marks of Mission of the Anglican Communion) in a way that is healthy and vibrant, and not marked by fear and anxiety for the future.”
+Bishop Stephen asked Synod to begin laying the groundwork for a good future by identifying the key implications of the Phase 1 report for the strategic plan, ideally a clear articulation of our “commitment to concrete decisions and actions that we will make over the next two years to hit our goal (by the next diocesan Synod) of creating a sustainable diocesan community that enables us to live out our calling (proclaim the Gospel, make disciples, further the Kingdom through a commitment to the Five Marks of Mission of the Anglican Communion) in a way that is healthy and vibrant, and not marked by fear and anxiety for the future.”

-The key implications recorded by each table group will be compiled and presented to Executive Council for its work on the strategic plan.
+The key implications recorded by each table group have been compiled and will be presented to Executive Council at the end November.

-“This big work is something we must do together,” Bishop London said.
+“This big work (strategic plan) is something we must do together,” Bishop London said.
 “If you will walk, I will walk.
 We will walk together.”

 Read the Listening in Spirit Phase 1 Report and view Anna Bubel’s Presentation to Synod